srk31588/notes_node/README.md

 #  Server for Notes App

-notes-node app is a node server which will handle  different notes activities library for dealing with word pluralization.
+notes-node app is a node server which will handle  different notes activities.

 ## Setup

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.

-Use git clone to clone the project [git url] ()
+Use git clone to clone the project [git url] (https://github.com/srk31588/notes_node)

 ```bash
  git clone https://github.com/srk31588/notes_node
 ```
-Navigate to the folder which created newly
+Navigate to the folder which created newly.

 >notes_node.

-Check you node and npm versions.
-Should be same or above versions shown below.
+Check your node and npm versions.
+Should be same or above than versions shown below.
 ```bash
  $ node -v
   v17.0.1